-The Secondary Mathematics Education Program is hosted jointly by the Department of Mathematics and the College of Education.
+The Secondary Mathematics Education Program is hosted by the Department of Mathematics in cooperation with the College of Education.
 Students in this program are assigned an advisor in the Department of Mathematics and an advisor in the College of Education.
 To be formally admitted to the education component of the program, the student must submit an application to the Teacher Education Program, usually after completion of a set of appropriate courses in Education taken during the freshman year.
 The application procedure requires the student to compile a brief portfolio and to undergo an interview with a representative of the Admission and Retention Committee of the College of Education.
 In addition, the student must take and pass the appropriate sections of the State-approved teacher competency exams (Praxis I and Praxis II).
 For further information, please consult your advisor in the College of Education.
 The following course requirements (46 semester hours) are in addition to the requirements described above.

-Required l Courses i n Mathematics (12 semester hours)
+Required Courses in Mathematics (12 semester hours)

 MATH 310 Introduction to Geometries 3

 MATH 410 History of Mathematics 3

 MATH 414 Methods of Teaching Sec.
 School Math 3

 MATH 420 Abstract Algebra I 3

-Required l Courses i n Education (34 semester hours)
+Required Courses i i n Education (37 semester hours)

 EDUC 101 Introduction to Education 3

 EDUC 201 Human Growth and Development 3

 EDUC 311 Managing the Diverse Classroom 3

 EDUC 316 Foundations of Education 3

 EDUC 402 Assessment and Evaluation 3

 SCED 305 Practicum III 1

 SCED 401 Directed Teaching and Seminar 12

 SPED 403 Orientation to Special Education 3

 SCED 450 Methods of Teaching Reading/SCED 3

+SCED 451 Methods of Teaching Reading (Part II) 3